mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * Will add a "Roadmap" label for the steering committee
   * Remove the "Never Stale" as it does not communicate the intended use
   * Fairbrother will modify the email to better communicate the intention
+* pre-commit will be implemented along the lines of the [design document](https://github.com/mantidproject/documents/pull/88)